deloachtech/zepher-php/README.md

-# App Access
+# Zepher

-Manage Role Based Access Control (RBAC) and app versioning (e.g. Basic, Advanced, Enterprise) for multiple applications.
+Add SaaS versioning (e.g. Basic, Advanced, Enterprise) to an existing codebase.
+(Or just use Zepher for extremely easy RBAC.)